JosefVilestadGit/executors/docker-reconciler/SCALING-DOCKER-EXECUTOR.md

 ## Key Management

 ### Current Approach (Development)
-Keys are embedded in the resource spec:
+Keys are embedded in the service spec:
 ```json
 {
   "spec": {